Whole30 Chicken Shepherd’s Pie

 A comfort food classic with a healthy twist, this Whole30 Chicken Shepherd’s Pie with cauliflower mashed “potatoes” is a new staple in our family’s recipe book.
 I hope it will be in yours too.

 Whether you call it shepherd’s pie or cottage pie, this low carb dinner is one your whole family will love.
-Plus there is a fun added bonus that it’s such an easy dinner to throw together.
+Plus, there’s the fun added bonus that it’s such an easy dinner to throw together.

-November is here and the snow has fallen here in British Columbia.
-During these chilly winter months, I have to say that there is nothing better than hearty comfort food.
+With winter comes snow here in British Columbia.
+During these chilly months, I have to say that there is nothing better than hearty comfort food.

 Comfort food recipes don’t always have to mean heavy and unhealthy.
-Actually, the majority of comfort food recipes have incredibly healthy ingredients: mostly whole foods and they’re full of vegetables (think chicken soup, mashed potatoes, lasagna, and shepherd’s pie).
+Actually, the majority of comfort food recipes have incredibly healthy ingredients: most feature whole foods and tons of vegetables (think chicken soup, mashed potatoes, lasagna… and this chicken shepherd’s pie recipe).

-It’s simple to tweak a few ingredients to make it wholesome and healthy.
-Healthy comfort food that are easy recipes for the win!
+It’s simple to tweak a few ingredients to make any meal wholesome and healthy.
+Healthy comfort food dishes made with easy recipes for the win!

-This recipe uses neither lamb or ground beef, it uses ground chicken.
+This Whole 30 shepherds pie recipe uses neither lamb nor ground beef — it uses ground chicken.
 So I phrased my own term.

 Think it will catch on?
 Me neither, but it’s worth a shot.

-So I used a cauliflower mash with some ghee to make this comfort food classic into a low carb shepherd’s pie, perfect for those who are doing keto, Atkins, or even 21 Day Fix and other Beachbody Portion Fix programs.
+Instead, I used a cauliflower mash with some ghee to make this comfort food classic into a low carb shepherd’s pie.
+It’s perfect for those who are doing keto, Atkins, or even 21 Day Fix and other Beachbody Portion Fix programs.

 I used ground chicken to help lighten it up a bit.

-Swapping ground lamb or beef for chicken and potatoes for cauliflower changes the calorie and macronutritients astronomically.
+Swapping ground lamb or beef for chicken and potatoes for cauliflower changes the calorie and macronutrients astronomically.

 1/4 of this healthy shepherd’s pie recipe has only 337 calories!
 So eat to your heart’s content.